docknetwork/api-docs/source/index.html.md

 `GET /registries/`

-Get all registries created by user
+This is an operation to get all registries created by user.

 > Example responses